BestTimesToVisit.com Logo

 Public Fast Boat

 These are the workhorses connecting the Gili Islands to Lombok (Senggigi, Bangsal) and Bali (Padang Bai, Serangan, Amed).
-They are the most common way to arrive and depart, offering a relatively quick journey.
+They are the most common way to arrive and depart, offering a balance of speed and convenience.

 Bicycle Rental